JDIZM/supabase-express-api/README.md

 How permissions work.

-A resource will have a permission level.
-A user will have a role/claim.

-Routes will have their permission level defined in `./src/helpers/permissions.ts`
+A resource will have a permission level for each route method based on users role within the workspace.
+Workspace permissions can be defined in `./src/helpers/permissions.ts`.

-When a user makes a request to a route the route will check the user's role/claim against the permission level of the resource.

-### Global route level permissions
+Workspace permissions:

-`isSuperAdmin` - is defined at the account level and can access all resources regardless of the workspace membership or resource permission level.
+Admin: Highest level of access to all resources within the workspace.

-### Resource route permission levels

-1. Owner - Route can only be accessed by the owner of the resource.
-Defined by the id of the resource being accessed matching the id of the user making the request.
+User: Regular user with limited permissions.

+Resource permissions:
+Owner: Has access to their own resources

+Account permissions:
+SuperAdmin: Has access to all super only resources.

 ### Workspace route permission levels

-Ensure every request includes a workspace context.
+Ensure every request that requires workspace permissions includes a workspace context.
 This can be done using the `x-workspace-id header`.

 Passing the `x-workspace-id` header will allow the user to access the workspace resources if they are a member of the workspace with a sufficient role.